zlatnaspirala/matrix-engine/readme.md

 ### Limitation ⚠
  - Basic implementation for physics (Cube, Sphere)
  - Raycast not work after walk behind the object in first person mode
+ - Only static object cast spot light in right way for now.
+ - Need general more improvement on GLSL part.

 ### Next Features 🔜